oss-specs/specs/README.md

 The default storage directory for repos and derived data is `project-data/` within the install/clone location.
 To override this location, for example to allow easy updates of versions without losing existing data, set the environment variable `SPECS_OUT_DIR` to your preferred path.

+## Environment variables

+SPECS_OUT_DIR - specifies location of project-data folder, by default this lives in the root of the project SPECS_ALLOW_INSECURE_SSL - disables SSL certificate verification when cloning repos

 (C) 2015